needle-mirror/com.unity.recorder/README.md

-# UNITY RECORDER
+# RECORDER

-Use the Unity Recorder to capture and save in-game data during [Play Mode](https://docs.unity3d.com/Manual/GameView.html).
-For example, use the Unity Recorder to capture and save gameplay as an MP4 file.
+Use the Recorder to capture and save in-game data during [Play Mode](https://docs.unity3d.com/Manual/GameView.html).
+For example, use the Recorder to capture and save gameplay as an MP4 file.

 A recorder specifies details for creating a recording, including a data source, resolution, and output format.
-The Unity Recorder package includes the following recorders:
+The Recorder package includes the following recorders:

 * __Animation Recorder__: generates an animation clip in ANIM format.